aphiria/aphiria/README.md

 <h4 id="header-parsers">Header Parsers</h4>

-Opulence provides some tools to glean information about the HTTP messages via `HeaderParser`.
+Opulence provides some tools to glean information about the HTTP messages via `HttpHeaderParser`.
 You can tell if a request is JSON:

 ```php
 use Opulence\Net\Http\HttpHeaderParser;